6 Marketing Automations to Put in Place Before the Holidays

 Looking for some ideas on how to reach different audiences with your browse abandonment emails and how to set up your flow?
-Check out this guide.

-4 | Back in stock flows
+4 | Back in stock automation

 Many times, the demand for your products is higher than the inventory you’ve planned to have on hand during the holidays—a good problem to have, but a problem nonetheless.

-Rather than letting those shoppers who were interested in a product go off to find something similar elsewhere, place a button on your website next to the product so they can sign up to get a notification when your product is available again.
+Rather than letting those shoppers who were interested in a product go off to find something similar elsewhere, place a form on your website next to the product so they can sign up to get a notification when your product is available again.

-By giving shoppers the opportunity to opt-in to receive notifications when you restock, you can create a back in stock flow to automatically connect with customers who are interested in your products and recover potentially lost revenue once you restock in-demand items.
+By giving shoppers the opportunity to opt-in to receive notifications when you restock, you can create a back in stock automation to automatically connect with customers who are interested in your products and recover potentially lost revenue once you restock in-demand items.

 Looking to learn how to set up a back in stock flow for your store?
-Check out this guide.

-5 | Post-purchase flow
+5 | Post-purchase

 Once shoppers have made a purchase from your brand, how do you keep them engaged, create brand loyalty, and turn them into repeat shoppers?

 Post-purchase flows help you segment your customers so you can automatically send them highly relevant messages that are likely to capture their interest.
 They can also help you entice people to come back to your website, motivate shoppers to make their next purchase, get feedback from your customers, and create a great experience.

 Looking for tips on how to create a post-purchase flow, what types of content to include in these emails, and how to time them appropriately?
-Here are nine helpful resources.

-6 | Upsell or cross-sell flow
+6 | Upsell or cross-sell flows

 Once someone’s made a purchase on your site, take the opportunity to recommend additional products they might like that are similar to the ones they just purchased.